-At the completion of a study, when there are specimens still being stored on-site, a determination will be made by the sponsor(s) of the study or the PI(s), in consultation with the HPTN LC when to destroy specimens from participants who did not consent to long term storage and/or to continue to store the long-term specimens.
+In general, at the completion of a primary manuscript for a study, when there are specimens still being stored on site, a determination will be made by the sponsor(s) of the study or the Protocol Chair(s), in consultation with the HPTN LC, when to destroy specimens from participants who did not consent to long term storage and/or to continue to store the specimens deemed for long-term storage.
 The laboratory will be notified by the study team(s) via the HPTN LC if specimens must be destroyed.
 This process will also specify exactly which samples are to be destroyed.

 Each site will draft a Sample Destruction SOP that will be reviewed by the HPTN LC.
 This SOP should include a form that will be used to maintain the chain of custody of the samples throughout the destruction process.
 All hospital and/or university policies, as well as local regulations, must be followed when handling or discarding specimens.
-For older studies, the executive group of the Network may make a determination to destroy or continue to store the specimens in question.
+For older studies, the Leadership Group of the Network may make a determination to destroy or continue to store the specimens in question.